MaccSob/BookMatcherDCBot/README.md

 python bot.py
 ```

 Once both are running, the bot appears online in any server it's been invited to, and responds to `!recommend <mood>` with book suggestions.
+A `bookbot.db` SQLite file is created automatically on first run to store recommendation history.

 ### Mock mode